Chuck Liddell: Pride Grand Prix Tournament against Overeem/Jackson

 After his defeat to Couture, Liddell entered the Pride 2003 Middleweight Grand Prix tournament as the official UFC representative.
-Liddell defeated Muay Thai specialist Alistair Overeem in the first round of the tournament.
+Liddell defeated Alistair Overeem in the first round of the tournament.
 In the action-packed bout, Liddell was getting out-landed by the taller, quicker and more technical striking of Overeem; later in the round Liddell landed an overhand punch to the head of Overeem, sending him staggering into the ropes.
 Liddell then rushed in with knees and straight rights and knocked Overeem out at the end of the first round.

 In the next round, Liddell was eliminated by fan-favorite Quinton "Rampage" Jackson.
 In the first round of his fight with Jackson, Liddell landed shots as he found his distance but Jackson countered with powerful strikes, rocking Liddell numerous times.
 In the second round, Jackson continued to out-land Liddell with big punches, but could not finish him.
 Later in the second round a visibly exhausted Liddell was taken down and received a barrage of punches from the ground.
 His corner threw in the towel, giving Jackson the upset victory.